Building a stronger and connected local food system. Together.

 Assessing the Need

-To better understand the needs of those on the front lines of food insecurity in York County, we spoke with leaders at 28 local pantries and food programs.
+To better understand the needs of those on the front lines of food insecurity in York County, we surveyed leaders at 28 local pantries and food programs.
+Here’s what they told us.

 Report occasional or frequent food shortages at their programs.